SilvesterYu/yolov5copy/scratch.md

 **plot_labels()** plots the labels and rectangles

+plot_images(): the targets argument it takes is a 2-D array of 6 columns, column 0: perhaps means the image index column 1: class, column2-5: x y w h, column6: confidence that this item belongs to this class.
+It also calls annotator.rectangle().
+When it annotates, it calls annotator.box_label() which is already modified.

 [Editing made]

 (1) plot_labels(): changed to ImageDraw.Draw(img).ellipse, because .rectangle() and .ellipse() both use upper-left + lower right coordinates as position points.

 (2) Annotator.box_label(): it plots ellipse now, but the input is still upper-left + lower-right coordinates, which can be further modified to center point(x, y) and the 2 axes of an ellipse.
+There is the regular imageDraw.ellipse() and cv2.ellipse() which use different coordinates.

+(3) plot_images():

 ---